-You can see that life is a little harder when we don't have all the assumptions we would like to make; it's easier to prove that \mathbb{M}n is closed under multiplication if the variables commute under
+You can see that life is a little harder when we don't have all the assumptions we would like to make; it's easier to prove that \mathbb{M}n is closed under multiplication if the variables commute under multiplication; we can simply imitate the proof for \mathbb{M} .
+You will do this in one of the exercises.

-As with the proof for \mathbb{M} , we were somewhat pedantic here; don't expect this level of detail all the time.
+As with the proof for M, we were somewhat pedantic here; don't expect this level of detail all the time.
 Pedantry has the benefit that you don't have to read between the lines.
 That means you don't have to think much, only recall previous facts and apply very basic logic.
 However, pedantry also makes proofs long and boring.
 While you could shut down much of your brain while reading a pedantic proof, that would be counterproductive.
 Ideally, you want to reader to think while reading a proof, so shutting down the brain is bad.
 Thus, a good proof does not recount every basic definition or result for the reader, but requires her to make basic recollections and inferences.